Mvalentino92/Julia_Modules/README.md

 **EightPuzzle.jl:** Solves the EightPuzzle problem using the A* algorithm.

+**Genetic.jl:** First try at a genetic algorithm.
+Trying to finding the global minimum of a function (ideally one that has many local minima, like the one I tested against).
+Seems to work well, definitely want to do more of these.

 **NodeStuff.jl:** Practice with making custom classes in Julia.
 Just wrote most a Doubly LinkedList, nothing spectacular.

 **Lagrange.jl:** Implements Lagrange interpolation for any amount of points.
 Very silly to give it a lot of points, as a polynomial with a high order is wildly unstable.
 But I did this cool way to multiply all the (x-?)(x+?)(x+?)...(x-?) together using the Choose function.
 So there was that.